QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 **Owasp Zap** is an open source Security Testing tool.
 This tool is used by experienced Penetration Testers and is packed with a range of useful tools.
 For this blog post, we’re going to use the simple, yet extremely useful, [Passive Scanner](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsPscan).
 We will configure Zap to act as a proxy between a browser and a server which will allow Zap to  scan all of the HTTP request and response messages.

-**Owasp Juice Shop** is your own private, intentionally insecure web application which makes it great for practicing Security Testing on without getting into trouble.
+**Owasp Juice Shop** is your own private, intentionally insecure web application which makes it great to practice Security Testing on without getting into trouble.
 This is an optional requirement - if you already have a local website running on your machine that you want to test on, then use that instead.

 ### Preparation
 1. [Install](https://github.com/zaproxy/zaproxy/wiki/Downloads) Zap (requires Java).